btcpayserver/btcpayserver-doc/docs/CreateWallet.md

 ###  Watch-only wallet

-Similar to the hot wallet, the watch-only wallet can get your store connected to a wallet instantly.
+Like the hot wallet, the watch-only wallet can instantly get your store connected to a wallet.
 In contrast, this option does not store the private keys on the server.
-As a result the wallet becomes "watch-only" for any received funds.
+As a result, the wallet becomes "watch-only" for any received funds.

 There are several routes you can take to spend funds with this type of wallet including importing the seed words into a hardware wallet to sign your transactions using the [BTCPay Server Vault application](https://docs.btcpayserver.org/Vault/), [PSBT](https://docs.btcpayserver.org/Wallet/#psbt), or the least recommended manually providing your seed words every time.